Okene

 Okene is a town in the Nigerian state of Kogi.
 The town is based in a Local Government Area of the same name.
 Okene runs along the A2 highway.
-It had an area of 328 km² and a population of 320,260 at the 2006 census.
+It had an area of 328 km2 and a population of 320,260 at the 2006 census.

-The predominant people are the Ebira of central Nigeria; the local languages is Ebira.
+The predominant people in Okene are the Ebira of central Nigeria and the Ebira language is spoken.

 The postal code of the area is 264.

 People

 Okene is the birthplace of American Hockey League player and National Hockey League prospect Akim Aliu.

-Another prominent Nigerian that hails from Okene is Engineer Joseph Makoju, the former managing director of the Power Holding Company of Nigeria and currently the Honorary Adviser to Mr President on Electric Power and the Honorary Adviser to the President/CEO Dangote Group on Strategies.
-Okene is also the birthplace of Governor Yahaya Bello.
+Another prominent Nigerian hailing from Okene is Engineer Joseph Makoju, the former managing director of the Power Holding Company of Nigeria and currently the Honorary Adviser to Mr President on Electric Power and the Honorary Adviser to the President/CEO Dangote Group on Strategies.
+Okene is the birthplace of Governor Yahaya Bello and Governor-elect of Kogi State Ahmed Usman Ododo.
+Popular actress and entrepreneur Mercy Johnson also comes from Okene.